Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-android.md

 ```

 Congratulations, you have successfully installed <em>ActyxOS on Android</em>!
 Please note that ActyxOS is **not** operational, as you did not configure it yet.
-If you want to find out more about configuring ActyxOS node, please check our guide about [swarms](/docs/os/guides/swarms).
+If you want to find out more about configuring ActyxOS node, please check our guide about [configuring nodes](/docs/os/advanced-guides/node-and-app-settings#configuring-nodes).

 ### Where to go next
 - [Quickstart](/docs/quickstart) is a tutorial about ActyxOS with ready-to-use apps and configurations.